-This research aimed to develop a digital-based speaking literacy assessment that credible, measurable and doable by using PLOMP model in an effort to support the National Literacy Movement.
-The problem of this research were to find out whether: a. the digital-based speaking literacy assessment that has been developed is practical and valid to solve the problem? b. the use of digital-based speaking literacy assessment that has been developed is effective?
-Research and Development (R&D) method was used as the design of this research by implementing the PLOMP Model.
-The instrument of this research were questionnaires that were given to the expert validators and the teachers.
-The result showed that: a. the digital-based speaking literacy assessment is valid (90.88%), 85.5% respondents respond positively to the digital-based speaking literacy assessment including its interest and its attractiveness, c.
+This research aimed to develop a digital-based speaking literacy assessment model that credible, measurable and do able by using the PLOMP model in an effort to support the National Literacy Movement.
+Located in SMK Al Maksum Stabat, the subject of this research was the second graders of SMK Al Maksum Stabat by applying random sampling.
+The instrument used were questionnaires both used for the expert validator and for the teachers.
+The result showed that the digital-based speaking literacy assessment model has 90.88% of validation percentage which means it has a high level of validity but need to be revised.
+85.5% respondents respond positively to the developed digital-based speaking literacy assessment model including its interest and its attractiveness.
 It indicated that the developed digital-based speaking literacy assessment model has fulfill the aspect of feasibility and effectiveness and has been tested successfully implemented at SMK Al Maksum Stabat.

-Keywords: Assessment; Digital; Literacy; PLOMP; speaking
+Keywords: Assessment; Digital; PLOMP; Speaking_Literacy